 Educators at 100+ colleges and universities across the United States have started to embed Picmonic videos and quizzes into their course portals, resulting in over 60,000 video plays and 350,000 quiz questions answered in the last two weeks.
 Educators report that Picmonic has been well received by students.
 Health Sciences faculty member Christine Rains of Northeast Alabama Community College explains, “I included the Cancer/HIV/AIDS Picmonics within my content in Canvas a few weeks ago, then surveyed my students who mostly used Picmonic to improve retention.
 The overall response was very positive.”
 Colleague Magan Edwards adds, “Picmonic has been a game-changer for several of our students.”

-Over 730,000 students have used the Picmonic Learning System since the company was founded by medical students in 2013.
+1 million students have used the Picmonic Learning System since the company was founded by medical students in 2013.
 The Picmonic app makes it easier for students to remember “hard to recall” facts, and has helped healthcare students prep for classes, improve grades and increase board/licensing exam scores.
 After launching Picmonic for Medicine, the product line was expanded to include material covering nursing school courses (RN, LPN, NP), and courses for physician assistant, pharmacy, paramedic, occupational therapy, physical therapy, pre-health students, as well as an introductory medical terminology course.